JoPe99/helsinki-city-bike/README.md

 #### TL;DR

-Very rewarding project to have do, and I feel like I learned a lot during it.
-Lots of things to improve upon, but still fairly happy with the end result, taking into account that it was basically created in under a month on my free time.
+Very rewarding project to have done, and I feel like I learned a lot during it.
+Lots of things to improve upon, but still fairly happy with the end result, considering that it was basically created in under a month on my free time.